The Tameness of Quantum Field Theory, Part I -- Amplitudes: Tameness of perturbative amplitudes

 The equivalence of \eqref{feynmanintegral} and \eqref{integral2} can be seen by inserting a 1 into \eqref{feynmanintegral} in the form of

 After rescaling the Schwinger parameters as $x_j\rightarrow s x_j$ and performing the $s$ integral one arrives at the representation \eqref{integral2}, which shows the equivalence.

 Let us now describe how the Lee-Pomeransky representation can be used to realize the scalar Feynman amplitude as a period integral in an auxiliary complex algebraic variety $Y_{\rm graph}$ associated to the considered graph.
 We begin by viewing $x_i$ as \textit{complex} coordinates of a complex weighted projective spaces.
 In even dimensions\footnote{The even dimension is necessary to avoid a square root in the defining polynomial.
 Later we will describe how to deal with $d\in\mathbb{R}$ for dimensional regularization, which also allows for odd values.} $Y_{\rm graph}$ is then defined as the hypersurface \beq P(x_i) \equiv G(x_i)^{d/2} = 0\ , \eeq where $G$ is the homogeneous polynomial arising in the Lee-Pomeransky representation introduced in \eqref{def-G}.
 The hypersurface \eqref{hypersurface} can be viewed as a special case of a general hypersurface $P(a_j,x_i)=0$ specified by the scaling weights of the $x_i$ and depending on complex parameters $a_j$ that arise as coefficients of the individual monomials in $x_i$.
-It turns out that different choices for the $a_j$ correspond to different choices of a complex structure on $Y_{\rm graph}$. $Y_{\rm graph}$ can be a singular manifold, the singularities can be removed by performing consecutive blow-ups till a smooth space is reached.
-In the Lee-Pomeransky polynomial $G$ introduced in \eqref{def-G} the coefficients $a_j$ are given in terms of the independent external momenta and masses by simple algebraic expressions (see appendix \ref{appendix1} for details).
-In the geometric setting we are therefore have $(p,m)$ to set a choice of complex structure on $Y_{\rm graph}$.
-In general, the $a_j$ parameterize the complex structure in a redundant way.
-The independent choices are obtained by appropriately combining the $a_j$ into fractions invariant under the reparameterization symmetries of $P$.
-The resulting degrees of freedom are the complex structure deformations $z^I$ of the hypersurface \eqref{hypersurface} and can be shown to span a moduli space $\cM_{\rm graph}$.
-This construction thus provides us with a map between the momenta and masses and the complex structure moduli already introduced in \eqref{map-to-modulispace}.
+It turns out that different choices for the $a_j$ correspond to different choices of a complex structure on $Y_{\rm graph}$.
+The physical parameter space is then a slice in the space of all complex parameters $a_j$.